tsedio/tsed/docs/docs/middlewares/endpoint-middleware.md

     });
 }
 ```
-> Note: Store is recommended if your decorator can be used in different context.
+> Note: Store is recommended if your decorator can be used in different contexts.

 Finally, we can use this decorator on a controller: